+This is the final submitted version of a paper published in Cognitive Psychology.
 The authors declared that there were no conflicts of interest with respect to the authorship or the publication of this article.
 All data, modeling and analysis scripts have been made available on the Open Science Framework at

-Correspondence concerning this article should be addressed to Tadeg Quillien, School of Informatics, University of Edinburgh.
+Correspondence concerning this article should be addressed to Tadeg Quillien, current affiliation : Department of Psychology, University of Edinburgh.
 E-mail: tadeg.quillien@gmail.com